Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 There is a big potential market for ebook buyers on retailers other than Amazon.
 The graph below is worth studying.

-The graph above comes from the 2017 Author Earnings Report and what it clearly indicates is that Apple, Kobo, and Nook readers buy a lot of self-published titles.
+The graph above comes from the 2017 Author Earnings Report.
+The data is a bit old, but it’s probably still valid.
+It indicates that Apple, Kobo, and Nook readers buy a lot (around 20%) of self-published titles.
 Are you connecting with these buyers?

 “But I don’t sell many books on Smashwords or Draft2Digital.”

-I read this comment repeatedly from self-published authors, and it drives me nuts every time I read it.
+I read this comment repeatedly from self-published authors.

-Well, self-publishing is not only about a book on Kindle.
+Well, self-publishing is not only about an ebook on Kindle.

 Smashwords and Draft2Digital are distributors, or more correctly, aggregators of ebooks.